Gildor's Homepage | ![]() |

 UE Viewer

-Unreal Engine Resource Viewer also known as Umodel or Unreal Model Viewer is program for viewing and extracting resources from various games made with Unreal Engine.
+Unreal Engine resource viewer (formerly Unreal Model Viewer) is a program for viewing and extracting resources from various games made with Unreal Engine.
+Sometimes the program is referenced as "umodel", the short of "unreal" and "model viewer".

 Feature Highlights